 How to prepare for an oncologic surgery?

 There are a few important points to keep in mind when a patient is getting ready for oncologic surgery.
 Firstly, the patient has to abstain from drinking or eating before the surgery [iii].
 The exact duration of this fasting period is specified by a doctor.
-Then, on the day of operation, a consultancy meeting between surgeon and patient is scheduled before the surgery.
-To subside the side effects of anesthesia, a medicine might be prescribed, which the patient can opt for and not feel too drowsy later.
+Then, on the day of the operation, a consultancy meeting between the surgeon and the patient is scheduled before the surgery.
+To subside the side effects of anesthesia, a medicine might be prescribed, which the patient can opt for, as not to feel too drowsy later.
 General anesthesia is the recommended way to proceed with oncological surgery.

 What happens during an oncologic surgery?

 We have already talked about how oncologic surgery is focused on removing cancerous cells and tissues.
 But don’t be surprised if the surgeon removes a small healthy tissue from the tumorous area, commonly called the margin.
 That is not all though.
 Sometimes, lymph nodes are removed as well.
 You must be wondering about the purpose of these removals.
 Well, the removed margin and lymph nodes are sent to a pathology lab, where more about the type of cancer as well its stage can be learned.
 This is of course possible only if cancer has spread to the margin and lymph nodes.
 Good news anyway, if it has not!